Camping Tours & Trips in Machu Picchu

 Luxurious camping awaits along Inca Trail with cots, air mattresses, and warm showers.
 Sites nestle near ancient ruins with privileged morning access to Phuyupatamarca.
 The final night unfolds in Aguas Calientes before Machu Picchu exploration.

-Duration 9 days Destinations Cusco, Sacred Valley, Pisac, Inca Trail, Machu Picchu, Aguas Calientes Age Range Ages 18+ Operator G Adventures From $4,699
+Duration 9 days Destinations Cusco, Pisac, Sacred Valley, Inca Trail, Machu Picchu, Aguas Calientes Age Range Ages 18+ Operator G Adventures From $4,699

-Joshua, traveled in June
+Emma, traveled in January

 4 Days Inca Trail to Machu Picchu from Cusco Tour

-Member, traveled in March
+Joseph, traveled in August

 Dramatic camping spots await along the path to Machu Picchu, including the magnificent Wiñay Huayna site.
 Two-person tents with mattresses provide comfort at scenic locations.
 Home-cooked meals complement stunning sunsets over ancient ruins before the final sunrise approach to the citadel.

-20% Off- US$880
+25% Off- US$880

 Inca Trail Express

-Veronica, traveled in December
+Swastik, traveled in December

-Duration 7 days Destinations Cusco, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range Ages 15+ Operator Intrepid Travel From $1,185
+Duration 7 days Destinations Cusco, Ollantaytambo, Aguas Calientes, Machu Picchu Age Range Ages 15+ Operator Intrepid Travel From

 Luxurious Eureka 4-person tents await on your path to Machu Picchu.
 The Cloud Forest site Wiñaywayna (8,530ft) offers stunning camping locations.
 Stargazing opportunities and misty mountain views complement hot breakfast served at your tent.